"When writing a novel, a writer should create living people; people, not characters. A character is a caricature."

 - --Ernest Hemingway, Death in the Afternoon

 From the lone Drifter wandering through the wastelands to a Solarian commander pondering her nation's control of the world, Dream Chasers is about the characters who inhabit Filgaia and Lunar.
 This file discusses the rules about characters and procedures related to the application process.
 For our application, please see its own respective file.
 For information specific to Original Characters, please see its file.
+Feature Characters (called FCs) refer to characters who appear in the various canons that make up Dream Chasers MUSH, though differences may exist.

 There are three types of characters at Dream Chasers MUSH.
 The most common are Drifters, who are the protagonists of our story.
 Typically, we expect every protagonist to be a Drifter; they're someone out searching the wastelands for evidence of the past, for personal profit, or any other reason.
 The exceptions that exist, like Elly van Houten, end up doing these activities in short order.